 Q: Can I eat or drink in the lab?

 A: As with all campus labs, food and drink are not allowed.

-Q: Can I use my cell phone or use headphones to listen to music while I am in the lab?
+Q: Can I use my cell phone in the lab?

 A: The Reading Lab policy is to have all electronics turned off before entering the lab, including cell phones.
 Cell phones are distracting for all students.
-Headphones are also not allowed, except when needed for help with word pronunciation, in which case they are provided by the lab.
+Headphones should only be used for computer programs.

 Q: Can my child come with me to the Reading Lab?